8 Hidden Food Sensitivities You Might Not Know You Have (And How To Find Them)

 There are two possible ways you could be sensitive to gluten-free grains.
 One is a regular sensitivity, like anything else.
 A second, often overlooked area of food intolerance is cross-reactivity.
 The proteins in grains such as rice and corn can be similar enough in structure to gluten, and it can cross-react as gluten, a theory called molecular mimicry.
 It's sort of like a case of mistaken identity.

 Many of my patients have sensitivities to some gluten-free grains, although not all.

-A plant group that consists of tomatoes, peppers, potatoes, eggplant, goji berries, and some spices containing alkaloids, which can be inflammatory for some people.
+Nightshades are a plant group that consists of tomatoes, peppers, potatoes, eggplant, goji berries, and some spices containing alkaloids, which can be inflammatory for some people.